 Do you remember when the only television at home was in the family room?
 Or when your family traveled in the car and everybody looked for license plates from all 50 states?
 Now, practically every vehicle has a DVD player and every home has several televisions.
 Technology is everywhere.
+And that technology affects families.

 In the last 50 years, technology has exploded.
 It is no longer in a fixed location with limited capability and parental supervision.
 It is literally unlimited and extremely difficult to regulate.